For over a decade, email has been the marketing channel that yields the most ROI and is a primary driver of customer acquisition and retention.

 - Implementing a lead nurturing strategy that will support conversions and ultimately drive revenue

-- Taking ownership of the creation, scheduling, and execution of triggered and promotional email campaigns
+- Taking ownership of the creation, scheduling, and execution of promotional email campaigns

-Responsible for all tasks associated with email campaigns including
+Responsible for the completion and/or delegation of all tasks associated with creating email campaigns:

 - Copywriting and content creation (e.g. graphics) for email campaigns